“From Crisis in Perpetuity to Democratic Resilience”

 Social networks also played a major role, according to the discussants.
 On the one hand, they are helpful and often indispensable when it comes to reaching readers, viewers and target groups.
 On the other hand, fake news is spread uncontrollably on a massive scale through them; there are opaque algorithms, a lot of sensationalism, excitement, racism, sexism and violence, which leads to further divisions within society.

-Claudia Major pointed out that after the annexation of Crimea in 2014 and the aggressive Russian foreign policy in the Baltic countries, journalism in particular should be promoted and journalists should be supported in order to be able to counter false news from Russia.
+Claudia Major stressed that after the annexation of Crimea in 2014 and the aggressive Russian foreign policy in the Baltic countries, journalism in particular should be promoted and journalists should be supported in order to be able to counter false news from Russia.
 To be able to analyse and better interpret media and develop a stronger resilience to fake news.
 That is why it is necessary to invest in journalism everywhere, especially where it is difficult to access.
 And you also have to train the population to recognise good journalism.

 Something that is often overlooked in this context, Major continued, is the influence of think tanks and science from outside.
 For example, some groups attempt to influence the scientific discourse by threatening scientists or trying to determine the discourse in certain subject areas, such as the pandemic or the origin of the pandemic.
 That is why it is important to defend scientific and academic freedom.
 “We should know who is funding which chair, which think tank, because freedom of thought is as important as freedom of the press and freedom of expression.”